 This month’s first of two contributor spotlights is on Bruce McIvor of First Peoples Law.
-Bruce has currently worked on the “Aboriginal Rights Litigation” chapter for CLEBC’s forthcoming 3rd edition of Injunctions—British Columbia Law and Practice.
+Bruce has recently worked on the “Aboriginal Rights Litigation” chapter for CLEBC’s forthcoming 3rd edition of Injunctions—British Columbia Law and Practice.

 How did you first get involved with CLEBC?